sameerapr/BMI-Calculator-with-Flutter/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application.This tutorial is aimed at people who are new to Flutter, so I'm going to keep it as simple as possible with the latest Flutter updates and features.
+We will not learn old things or complicated things.

 A few resources to get you started if this is your first Flutter project: